 Brooker Prize Information

-Criteria of Evaluation.
-The competition is based on the care and judgment by which the student has shaped the collection.
-Monetary value and number of books are not critical in determining a winning collection.
-Primary consideration is given to discrimination and judgment in building the collection around the collector's interest.
-Collections may encompass a specific subject matter or the work of a particular author, or they may relate to special interests within a field.
+be entered into the competition.
 Bibliographical and physical features such as editions, illustrations, or bindings may also be the basis upon which a collection is developed.
+Monetary value is not critical in determining a winning collection.
 Whatever its defining quality may be, the organizing principle should be apparent in every item of the collection.
 An assemblage of miscellaneous volumes, it should be emphasized, does not constitute a true collection.
-Related information appears on the Policies page.

-Awarding Prizes.
-Collections will be judged by a committee consisting of members of the University faculty, staff and volunteers.
-These judges will select semi-finalists based on the information presented in essays; then they will schedule appointments to examine the semi-finalists' collections to determine the prize recipients.
+Prizes.
 One $1,000 prize will be awarded to a second-year student, and one $2,000 prize to a fourth-year student.
-Additionally, each winner will receive a one-year membership to the Caxton Club, including a subscription to the monthly Caxtonian and access to all Caxton Club events and meetings; a copy of Other People’s Books: Association Copies and the Stories They Tell; and two complimentary passes for Caxton lunch or dinner meetings of the winner's choosing.
+Additionally, each winner will receive a one-year membership to the Caxton Club, which includes a subscription to the monthly Caxtonian and access to all Caxton Club events and meetings; a copy of Other People’s Books: Association Copies and the Stories They Tell; and two complimentary passes for Caxton lunch or dinner meetings of the winner's choosing.